by Joseph Heller

 How It All Goes Down

 Catch-22 follows Captain John Yossarian in his exploits as a bombardier (that is, a member of a fighter plane crew that is in charge of aiming and releasing bombs) in the U.S. Air Force during World War II.
-Yossarian has one wish: to survive the madness of wartime culture.
-He's convinced that everyone is trying to kill him, a notion that sometimes arises in a war where…everyone is trying to kill one another.
+Yossarian has one wish: to survive the madness of war.
+He's convinced that everyone is trying to kill him, which is understandable seeing as how he's fighting in a war, where everyone really is trying to kill one another.
 Yossarian has to survive the dangerous combat missions he flies, while Colonel Cathcart continues to increase the number of missions his men must complete.